adriamanu/personal-website/content/authors/admin/_index.md

 email: ""
 ---

-Hello, I'm Manu, a 25-year-old French developer.
+Hello, I'm Manu, a 25-year-old French developer.<br>
-Passionate about programming, I am increasingly turning to the world of Ops and system administration.
+Passionate about programming, I am increasingly turning to the world of ops / system administration.<br>
 This site is my curriculum vitae!
-.